2016 Bangladesh Premier League final

-The 2016 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Dynamites and the Rajshahi Kings on 9 December 2016 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2016 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
-It ended as the Dynamites defeated the Kings by 56 runs.
+The 2016 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Dynamites and the Rajshahi Kings on 9 December 2016 at the Sher-e-Bangla National Cricket Stadium, Dhaka.
+The final would determine the winner of the 2016 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
+It ended with the Dynamites defeating the Kings by 56 runs.

 The Dynamites, captained by Shakib Al Hasan, topped the group stage table, whereas the Kings, led by Darren Sammy, stood at the fourth position.
 Dynamites beat Khulna Titans in the Qualifier 1 and went to final.
 Kings defeated Chittagong Vikings and Khulna Titans respectively in Eliminator and Qualifier 2 of semi-finals and went to final.
 2016 BPL Live broadcast on Channel9.

 The total attendance of the match was 24300 (Reference from BCB).Winning the toss, Kings' captain Sammy elected to field first.
 The Dynamites scored 159 runs in 20 overs with a loss of 9 wickets.
 They made 23 runs in the opening partnership.
 Evin Lewis top scored for the Dynamites with 45 runs.
 Kings' bowler Farhad Reza took 3 wickets for 28 runs.
 The Kings failed to build a good opening partnership.
 After scoring 60, they started losing wickets and couldn't hold on.
 The Dynamites won the match and their 1st title by a wide margin of 56 runs.
 Kumar Sangakkara was named the man of the match.
 This is the 3rd title for a Dhaka franchise in BPL.

 Khulna Titans' skipper Mahmudullah was made the player of the tournament since he scored the second most runs and defended less than 7 runs in the last over of the 2nd innings more than one instance.